 On April 16, 2016, The Lee Strasberg Theatre & Film Institute was graced with inspired insights from Broadway producer Eric Falkenstein.
 Falkenstein began with his own story and how working as a lawyer on pro bono cases served as a turning point in his career.
 Working on these cases, he became inspired to use the creative field to help raise consciousness of these stories.
 Now a Tony Award-winning producer, Falkenstein explained the importance of identifying the idea and the issue being explored in theatre.

 From there, Falkenstein walked our students through the detailed process of being a lead producer.
-He explained the role of the producer, the importance of being straight forward with your investors, how to lay out the positives and negatives of a production without underplaying either one, when and why you need to be assertive as a producer, and finally how being a diplomat will save you.
-While budget is a major part of the process, there is so much more a producer does.
-Falkenstein will put in 50 – 80 hours a week.
+He explained the role of the producer, the importance of being straight forward with your investors, how to lay out the pros and cons of a production without underplaying either side, when and why you need to be assertive and, finally, how being a diplomat will save you.
+While budgeting is a major part of the process, there is so much more that a producer contributes.
+The role is an intense one, Falkenstein admitted, sharing that he often puts in anywhere from 50 to 80 hours a week.

 “If people find themselves thinking about the glamour – rather than the hard work, the triumphs and the losses, and missed opportunities – then they can set themselves up to be disappointed.
-It’s about the inner drive.”Eric Falkenstein
+It’s about the inner drive.”-Eric Falkenstein